-The cap must be fully tightened to prevent loss of antifreeze/coolant, and to ensure that antifreeze/coolant will return to the radiator from the coolant reserve tank.
+The cap must be fully tightened to prevent loss of engine coolant (antifreeze), and to ensure that engine coolant (antifreeze) will return to the radiator from the coolant reserve tank.

 The cap should be inspected and cleaned if there is any accumulation of foreign material on the sealing surfaces.